LukeGrahamLandry/franca/docs/lib_summary.md

 - collections
   - map: hash table. it's the type with a flat array (no linked lists of buckets).
   - bit_set
   - deque: dynamic array that tracks start/end so it's fast to push/pop from either end.
+  - enum_map: an array with named indices
 - alloc
   - fixed_block
 - bit_fields: pack values into an integer with less error prone bit shifting.